sonyc-project/dcase2020task5-uststc-baseline/README.md

 ## Baseline Description

-For the baseline model, we simply use a multi-label logistic regression model.
-In other words, we use a single [binary logistic regression]() model for each tag.
-Because of the size of the dataset, we opted for a simple and shallow model for our baseline.
-Our model took VGGish embeddings as its input representation, which by default uses a window size and hop size of 0.96 seconds, giving us ten 128-dimensional embeddings for each clip in our dataset.
-We use the weak tags for each audio clip as the targets for each clip.
-For the training data (which has no verified target), we simply count a positive for a tag if at least one annotator has labeled the audio clip with that tag.

-We trained the model using stochastic gradient descent (using the [Adam optimizer](http://ruder.io/optimizing-gradient-descent/index.html#adam)) to minimize [binary cross-entropy](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html#cross-entropy) loss.
-We use [early stopping](https://machinelearningmastery.com/early-stopping-to-avoid-overtraining-neural-network-models/) using loss on the validation set to mitigate overfitting.

-For training models to predict tags at the fine level, the loss is modified such that if "unknown/other" is annotated for a particular coarse tag, the loss for the fine tags corresponding to this coarse tag are masked out.
-This is done because we do not know which of the corresponding fine tags may or may not be active; "unknown/other" implies that any of the corresponding fine tags may or may not be active.
-However, we still want to use these examples to train the model on fine tags in other coarse categories for which we do have certainty.

-For inference, we predict tags at the frame level and simply take the average of output tag probabilities as the clip-level tag probabilities.

 For the baseline model, we use a multi-label [logistic regression](https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc) model, using [AutoPool](https://github.com/marl/autopool) to aggregate frame level predictions.
 The model takes in as input:
  * Audio content, via OpenL3 embeddings (`content_type="env"`, `input_repr="mel256"`, and `embedding_size=512`), using a window size and hop size of 1.0 second, giving us ten 512-dimensional embeddings for each clip in our dataset.
  * Spatial context, via latitude and longitude values, giving us 2 values for each clip in our dataset.
  * Temporal context, via hour of the day, day of the week, and week of the year, each encoded as a one hot vector, giving us 24 + 7 + 52 = 83 values for each clip in our dataset.

 We Z-score normalize the embeddings, latitude, and longitude values, and concatenate all of the inputs (at each time step), resulting in an input size of 512 + 2 + 83 = 597.

 We use the weak tags for each audio clip as the targets for each clip.
 For the `train` data (which has no verified target), we count a positive for a tag if at least one annotator has labeled the audio clip with that tag (i.e. minority vote).

 We train the model using stochastic gradient descent to minimize binary cross-entropy loss.
 For training models to predict tags at the fine level, we modify the loss such that if "unknown/other" is annotated for a particular coarse tag, the loss for the fine tags corresponding to this coarse tag are masked out.
 We use early stopping using loss on the `validate` set to mitigate overfitting.
 We train one model to predict fine-level tags, with coarse-level tag predictions obtained by taking the maximum probability over fine-tags predictions within a coarse category.
 We train another model only to predict coarse-level tags.

 ## Metrics Description